tdep-developers/tdep/INSTALL.md

 bash build_things.sh --nthreads_make 4
 ```

+**If problems occur, please look at the [Troubleshooting section below](#Troubleshooting).
+If you cannot fix the error, please reach out, e.g., via the [issue tracker](https://github.com/tdep-developers/tdep/issues).**

 ## Check your installation

 We advise to run the examples in `tdep/examples` to test your installation after compilation.